TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

     :type: :ref:`data-type-string` / :ref:`stdWrap <stdwrap>`

     The fluid template file.
-It is an alternative to ".template" and is used only, if ".template" is not set.
+It is an alternative to ".template" and is used only if ".template" is not set.

     **Example:**